utPLSQL/utPLSQL/readme.md

 __Primary Directories__

 * .travis - contains files needed for travis-ci integration
-* docsource - source code to the documentation generation
+* docs - Markdown version of the documentation
 * examples - contains example unit tests.
 * source - contains the code utPLSQL
 * lib - 3rd party libraries that are required for source.
 * tests - contains the tests written to test utPLSQL
-* tools - contains required developer tools (NaturalDocs)